HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="top_vendors.sql"
 ) }}

 Our analysis counted 145 separate ecommerce platforms (compared to [116 in last year's analysis](../2019/ecommerce#ecommerce-platforms)).
 Out of these, only 9 platforms have market share of greater than 0.1%.
-WooCommerce is the most common ecommerce platform and has maintained it's number one position.
+WooCommerce is the most common ecommerce platform and has maintained its number one position.
 Wix appears in are analysis for the first time this year after Wappalyzer started identifying it as ecommerce platform from 30th Jun 2019.

 ### Top enterprise ecommerce platforms

-While it is difficult to discern a platform’s precise tier let us highlight four vendors who focus heavily on the Enterprise tier - SalesForce, HCL, SAP, and Oracle.
+While it is difficult to discern a platform's precise tier let us highlight four vendors who focus heavily on the Enterprise tier - SalesForce, HCL, SAP, and Oracle.

 {{ figure_markup(
   image="enterprise-ecommerce-platforms.png",